 Whereas the Business Metrics are laid out in the order of importance, you want to lay out all the Desired Actions in chronological order based on the player’s journey.

-Once you know what the Desired Actions are, you will need to list them like this:
+Once you know what the Desired Actions are, you will need to list them.

 Second Step: Types of Achievements (Core Drives)